DuncteBot/java-timed-lyrics/README.md

 Instead of putting the query into the path of the url, this plugin opted to use query parameters for it.
 Making the endpoint more restfull.

+# Feature overview
+- Small plugin size
+- Lyrics from YouTube
+- Automatically get lyrics based on the currently playing track
+- Timestamped lyrics so you can highlight the current line.

 # Using with Lavalink

 Replace x.y.z with the current version [![](https://jitpack.io/v/DuncteBot/java-timed-lyrics.svg)](https://jitpack.io/#DuncteBot/java-timed-lyrics)